Interpersonal deception theory: Receiver's role

 Although most people believe they can spot deception, IDT posits that they cannot.
 A deceiver must manage his or her verbal and nonverbal cues to ensure that what they are saying appears true.
 According to IDT, the more socially aware a receiver is, the better he or she is at detecting deceit.
+A key assumption of IDT which is different from other models of deception assumes that the receiver is active in and co-regulates the deceptive encounter.
+This is opposed to previous research on deception that has referred to receivers as being passive in the process."

 Humans have a predisposition to believe what they are told.
 This is referred to as a "truth bias."
 In a common social agreement, people are honest with one another and believe that others will be honest with them.
 If a deceiver begins a deceptive exchange with an accurate statement, the statement may induce the receiver to believe the rest of the deceiver's story is also true.
 The sender prepares the receiver to accept his or her information as truth, even if some (or all) of the dialogue is false.
 If the sender repeats the same tactic, the receiver will become more aware that the sender is lying.

 When suspicion is aroused in the receiver, there are a variety of ways that this suspicion can be expressed.
 Buller and Burgoon (1996) emphasized that there is no uniform receiver style to express suspicion, but instead is expressed through a variety of ways that they had discovered in previous research.
 According to Buller et al. (1991), receivers often utilize follow-up questions to question their deceivers if they begin to detect deception.
 Buller et al. found that this did not elicit as much suspicion as probes from nonsuspicious receivers.
 Burgoon et al. (1995) found that some receivers engaged in a more dominant interview style to engage with their deceiver, which represents a more aggressive and "unpleasant" style of questioning that aroused suspicion on the part of the deceiver.